mykelalvis/FT/Traveller/Library/Introduction to the Traveller Adventure.md

 The Solomani and the Vilani became co-habitants in the space around Earth.
 The Vilani made initiatives to draw the Solomani into the Ziru Sirka, and the Solomani resisted.

 War broke out.
 Fiercely independent, the Solomani defied efforts to have their culture swallowed by the humans-not-from-Earth.
-But, the Vilani leaders on Vland, the Ziru Sirka capital, looked at the Terrans with little more than mild curiosity.
-The pitiful number of Terran systems were but just one more client state of the great, star-spanning empire of the Vilani.
+But, the Vilani leaders on Vland, the Ziru Sirka capital, looked at the [[Terra|Terran]]s with little more than mild curiosity.
+The pitiful number of [[Terra|Terran]] systems were but just one more client state of the great, star-spanning empire of the Vilani.

-For close to two centuries, the relations between the Vilani and the Terran Confederation (as Solomani Space had come to be known), were typified by a number wars fought along the Ziru Sirka's rimward border.
+For close to two centuries, the relations between the Vilani and the [[Terra|Terran]] Confederation (as Solomani Space had come to be known), were typified by a number wars fought along the Ziru Sirka's rimward border.

-Communication within the Grand Empire of Stars was slow, and Vilani culture emphasized decision by committee - a stark contrast to the culture of the Solomani, where individual initiative is lauded and communication distances within the much smaller Terran Confederation were extremely shorter.
+Communication within the Grand Empire of Stars was slow, and Vilani culture emphasized decision by committee - a stark contrast to the culture of the Solomani, where individual initiative is lauded and communication distances within the much smaller [[Terra|Terran]] Confederation were extremely shorter.

 The Solomani fought a guerilla war, on many different fronts, followed by peace, then war, then peace, then war again.
 The Vilani leaders regarded the Interstellar Wars as little more than a regional problem - where issues in other parts of the enormous empire drew priority.

 And over this 189 year period, the people of the Solomani and the Vilani mingled.
-A great diaspora from Earth ensued, and Terrans, like the Chosen People, spread out from Earth, planting themselves on distant planets.
+A great diaspora from Earth ensued, and [[Terra|Terran]]s, like the Chosen People, spread out from Earth, planting themselves on distant planets.

 #### The Rule of Man